mgoloshchapov/Portfolio/projects/DMC.md

 ### Diffusion Monte Carlo

-Diffusion Monte-Carlo method is a useful tool for computing groundstate wavefunction and energy of quantum system.
-[Here]() I implement the DMC algorithm and give few examples of its work.
+Diffusion Monte-Carlo is a useful tool for computing groundstate wavefunction and energy of quantum systems.
+[Here]() I implement basic version of DMC algorithm and give several examples of its work.

 __Basic idea__